splitit-app/splitit/README.md

 # Bill_Splitting_App
 Bill Splitting App

 This was a project assigned in the class "CSCI 150: Introduction to Software Engineering" at CSU Fresno.
-If you copy our code/project without our permission we will sue you!
+If you copy our code/project without our permission we will sue you! :P

 - Important notice